Security

 As part of security measure, for any increased transaction limit, you need to serve a 12-hour cooling-off period.
 Once the cooling-off period is over, you will get notified via push notification and email.
 Meanwhile you can still transact with your previous limit.

-• In the event of any abnormal activity in your account(s), we may contact you to confirm if the transactions are legitimate.
+In the event of any abnormal activity in your account(s), we may hold your transaction and contact you to confirm if the transactions are legitimate before it is released to the beneficiary.
+With the buffer time provided before the transaction is released, you may have the opportunity to identify the transactions that were not authorised by you.

 Note: Only call the above numbers if you believe you are being scammed.
 Please avoid making false claims if you are not a victim as it could lead to unnecessary investigations or disruption to the bank or National Scam Response Centre (NSRC).